-Employment Policy
+■ Employment Policy

 (Equal Opportunity Employment) ATUS recruits, employs, trains, compensates, and promotes new employees regardless of race, religion, nationality, gender, age, and physical disabilities and also provides other employment conditions.
-ATUS also propels gender equality policy and is expanding the diversity in management and employees.
-As of December 2012, management and employees consisted of 57% women and 43% men.
+ATUS also enforces policies for gender equality and is putting effort to expand the diversity in management and employees.
+As of December 2013, management and employees consisted of 29% women and 71% men.
 Female employees are evenly distributed across employee and management levels.